All “high-oleic” means is that the oil is high in monounsaturated fats (also called omega-9 fatty acids), similar t… https://t.co/CXR4b3xVie

 I like to squeeze half a fresh lemon each day for this.
 When I'm racing out the door and don't have much time, I just drop in a slice of lemon into the water and leave for a couple of minutes before drinking.
 It taste ok but I don't feel I get the same 'hit' of lemon-iness or acidity as with the half lemon.

 Interestingly I was surprised to see that I extract 3 tablespoons of juice (60ml or 2 oz) from half a lemon.
 That's a lot more than I expected.
-That would explain why I get more of an effect when I use the fresh lemon as opposed to just a slice in a glass of water.
+That would explain why I get more of an effect when I use this freshly-squeezed lemon as opposed to just a slice in a glass of water.